hsinhaoyu/hhyu_site/content/about.md

   </figcaption>
 </figure>

-I'm a neuroscientist working at the Department of Physiology, Monash University (Melbourne).
+I'm a research scientist at IBM Research Australia.
+My work is focused on artificial intelligence and biomedical image analysis.
 I received my Ph.D. degree from the Department of Cognitive Science in University of California San Diego in 2008.
 In the same year, I moved to Melbourne to work for Monash University.
 For my undergraduate degree, I studied Mathematics at the National Chiao Tung University (NCTU) in Hsin-Chu, Taiwan.

-My primary research interest is the architetcure of the primate visual cortex.
-I have stduied a diverse range of topics, including brain mapping, evolution, neuroanatomy, computational neuroscience, and machine learning.
+Prior to September 2018, I was a neuroscientist working at the Department of Physiology, Monash University (Melbourne).
+I had worked a diverse range of topics, including brain mapping, evolution, neuroanatomy, computational neuroscience, and machine learning.

 This website is generated with [Hugo](https://gohugo.io) using (slightly modified) [Pickles](https://themes.gohugo.io/hugo_theme_pickles/) theme.
 I use the [Hugo Easy Gallery](https://www.liwen.id.au/heg/) package by Li-Wen Yip for this site.